ddikman/wp-to-markdown/readme.md

 - `username`: The username for authentication.
 - `password`: The password for authentication.
 - `output`: The path to the output directory.
+- `images-dir`: The path to the images directory.
 - `limit`: The maximum number of posts to export.
 - `code-classes`: The class name of the code block to use.
 - `preserve-tags`: The HTML tags to preserve as they are.